Blue, dark blue

-No postmark with gum (MH): $2,000-$4,000
+No postmark with gum (MH)

 no trace of stamp hinge mark (MNH)

 #6b is a Type Ic design.
 The design on the bottom is incomplete in that the right full plume and ball are only half complete.
 The sides of Type Ic are complete.
 The design at the top is not complete, some of the top ornaments have been burnished off, see the illustration above.